Veltas/dcs-lua/README.md

 This project is only of use to those using dcs-get at the University of Warwick

-##Status

-Test version that mostly works.
-Missing package, upload and uninstall modes.

-Package should be ready for dcs-get now under the name `dcs-lua`

 ##Installing

 I'm putting releases of it on dcs-get for testing.
 You can try it out if you have [dcs-get](http://backus.uwcs.co.uk/dcs-get/) installed.